A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 Yes. $833 per month goes to the claim funding amount.
 If you multiply this number by 12, you get $10,000.
 This $10,000 amount is your claims “bucket”.
 As your employees go to the doctor and receive services, the carrier pays claims from this “bucket”.

-The $1,246 is the stop-loss premium.
-This is the “insurance for your insurance” so-to-speak.
+The $1,245 is the stop-loss premium.
+This is the “insurance for your insurance” so to speak.
 If your claims exceed $10,000 as noted above, in this example, then the carrier pays 100% of the claims.
 In other words, payments to providers and other services come from the carrier at this point, not from you.

-The $621 admin expenses is self-explanatory.
+The $621 admin expenses are self-explanatory.
 This is how the carrier makes money, but also is your customer service support and other important services.

 OK, so what do the employees pay?